Not yet another massage chair?

 While a lot of massage chairs offer two-level zero gravity positions, the iDeal Shiatsu has three to offer.

-By positioning the knees above the heart, the chair can provide a better, more thorough, and a deeper massage.
+By positioning the knees above the heart, the chair can provide a better, more thorough, and deeper massage.

 Massage Option Programs